vhnam/simple-rag/README.md

 4. **Auto-Discovery**: New permissions are automatically added to the database when controllers use the `@Permissions()` decorator

 New users are automatically assigned the `viewer` role upon first authentication.

+## Role Management Interface

+The application includes a comprehensive role management interface for administrators:

+### Roles List Page

+- View all roles with pagination and search functionality
+- Quick navigation to role details
+- Create new roles with custom permissions

+### Role Details Page

+The role details page includes three tabs for complete role management:

+#### Settings Tab

+- Update role name and description
+- Delete role with confirmation dialog
+- Built-in admin role is protected from modifications

+#### Permissions Tab

+- View and manage role permissions grouped by resource (recipes, users, roles, permissions)
+- Quick action buttons: "Select All", "Select None", "Reset"
+- Bulk permission assignment with checkbox interface
+- Real-time permission updates
+- Admin role permissions are locked and cannot be modified

+#### Users Tab

+- View paginated list of users assigned to the role
+- Add users to the role via searchable dialog
+- Remove users from role with one-click actions
+- Protection against removing the current user's role
+- Safeguard ensures users always have at least one role
+- Admin role user assignments are protected

+### Role Management Features & Safeguards

+- **Admin Role Protection**: The built-in 'admin' role cannot be modified or deleted
+- **User Role Requirement**: Users must have at least one role; system prevents removing the last role
+- **Transaction Safety**: Role assignment/removal operations use database transactions
+- **Delete Prevention**: Cannot delete roles that are currently assigned to users
+- **Permission Auto-Discovery**: New permissions are automatically discovered from controller decorators
+- **Comprehensive Validation**: All role operations are validated using Zod schemas

 ## Troubleshooting